veeresht/CommPy/README.rst

 ----
 Why are you developing this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-I am currently enrolled in graduate courses on Digital Communications and Probabilistic Coding.
-During the coursework, I realized that the best way to actually learn and understand the theory is to try and implement ''the Math'' in practice :).
+During my coursework in communication theory and systems at UCSD, I realized that the best way to actually learn and understand the theory is to try and implement ''the Math'' in practice :).
 Having used Scipy before, I thought there should be a similar package for Digital Communications in Python.
 This is a start!

 What programming languages do you use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~